ajibadedapo/best-classified-ad-website/README.md

 This is a classified ad website I built with Laravel.
 Fell free to use for anyhow you want.
 !
-A sample of the project is here [https://comingsoon.heroku.com]

 ## Installation